On network coding for sum-networks: Solvably equivalent networks

-\begin{theorem} \end{theorem} \begin{proof} The first inequality follows from the preceeding lemma.
-The second inequality follows from the fact that the min-cut from source $s_{m+1}$ to each terminal is $1$. \end{proof} \begin{corollary} If the network $\net$ has capacity 1, then the capacity of $C_2 (\net)$ is also 1. \end{corollary}
+\end{theorem} \begin{proof} The first inequality follows from the preceding lemma.
+The second inequality follows from the fact that the min-cut from source $s_{m+1}$ to each terminal is $1$. \end{proof} \begin{corollary} If a multiple-unicast network $\net$ has capacity 1, then the capacity of the sum-network $C_1 (\net)$ is also 1. \end{corollary}